When to plant Microgreens in Manatee County, FL

 Manatee County, Florida is in USDA Hardiness Zone 10a.
 The average last spring frost is January 28 and first fall frost is December 20.

-Manatee County County sits in USDA Zone 10a.
+Manatee County sits in USDA Zone 10a.
 Microgreens grows reliably in zones 1a through 13b, so it's a good fit here.

-Can Microgreens grow in Manatee County County's climate?
+Can Microgreens grow in Manatee County's climate?

 Your Manatee County Garden Planner — Free